-Google, as everyone knows, is a brand of its own.
-With tens of thousands of minds working as loyal employees, it is safe to say that this Search Engine Giant needs to keep things fresh.
-When it comes to us bloggers and SEO specialists, Google’s Algorithm updates mean that we constantly need to update our style and strategy to stay in the race.
-Google keeps us Search Engine Optimizers young as one might say.
+Google, it is safe to say that this Search Engine Giant needs to keep things fresh.
+When it comes to us bloggers and Toronto SEO specialists, Google’s Algorithm updates mean that we constantly need to update our style and strategy to stay in the race.
+Google keeps us Toronto and Miami Search Engine Optimizers young as one might say.

 To understand and somewhat predict which direction Google might go in with its next update, we need to understand what went down during past years with Google’s infamous core algorithm updates.